StephanieQuon/StephanieQuon/README.md

 📚 I am in my 3rd year of electrical engineering at the University of British Columbia in Vancouver, Canada

-🌱 Currently, I am a Software Engineering Intern at Microsoft, and a Research Assistant at the BCCDC
+🌱 Currently, I am a Software Engineering Intern at Microsoft and a Research Assistant at the BCCDC

 📫 Reach me at quons (at) student.ubc.ca :)